Handling sharps and needles

 - Tell the people you are working with when you plan to set the object down or pick it up.

 Make sure the disposal container is made for disposing of sharp objects.
-Replace containers when they are 2/3 full.
+Replace containers when they are two-thirds full.

 Other important tips include: